 Packages do not include:

-international airfare to/from Guatemala City, gratuities to staff, boat captains, porters, and guides, personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies used (first fly is free), Travel Insurance (recommended), lunch in Antigua, beverages, and anything not mentioned under inclusions.
+International airfare to/from Guatemala City, gratuities to staff, boat captains, porters, and guides, personal expenses, beverages (other than soda and beer on fishing days on the boat), any extra flies used (first fly is free), travel insurance (recommended), lunch in Antigua, beverages, room tax, and anything not mentioned under inclusions.